ETO Logo

 • We aggregate the unique identifiers associated with each article across all sources and include them in the MAC.
 In some cases, we also use these identifiers for deduplication.

-• Major identifiers in the MAC include DOI (public), ROR (public), and GRID (proprietary).
+• Major identifiers in the MAC include DOI and ROR.

 Sources and methodology